20 Pantry Snacks Every New Mom Should Have After Baby - Baby Chick

 A wooden bowl of salted popcorn at the old wooden table.
 Dark background.

-Popcorn is an easy, low-calorie snack that curves “crunchy” cravings.
+Popcorn is an easy, low-calorie snack that curbs “crunchy” cravings.
 It is also a whole grain!
-Look for a brand without butter and with limited, if any, salt added.
+Look for a brand that is made without butter and has limited, if any, added salt.

 7. Nut Butter Packets